hakimel/reveal.js/README.md

 });
 ```

+Note that the new default vertical centering option will break compatibility with slides that were using transitions with backgrounds (`cube` and `page`).
+To restore the previous behavior, set `center` to `false`.

 ### Dependencies

 Reveal.js doesn't _rely_ on any third party scripts to work but a few optional libraries are included by default.
 These libraries are loaded as dependencies in the order they appear, for example: